m-soro/Data_Analyst/modules/b7_Sampling_Distributions_and_Central_Limit_Theorem.md

 ## Sampling Distributions Notes

+* Sampling Distributions are the distribution of a statistic (any statistic).

+* There are two very important mathematical theorems that are related to sampling distributions: The Law of Large Numbers and The Central Limit Theorem.

 We have already learned some really valuable ideas about sampling distributions:

 First, we have defined sampling distributions as the distribution of a statistic.